The Bright Continent: African Art History

-“Open course from MIT’s series of Topics in Social Theory and Practice that explores race and racism in the United States.
-Includes syllabus, list of readings (some linked), lecture notes, and assignments.”
+This course in MIT’s Topics in Social Theory and Practice series explores race and racism in the United States; the courseware includes a syllabus, list of readings (some linked), lecture notes, and assignments.

 Public Domain Resources

-List of teaching activities on various history lessons from a “people’s history” perspective, including PDFs of teaching activities that are free to download but require registration (also no-cost) on the website.
-Please note these teaching materials are NOT under a Creative Commons license.
+This site provides a variety of resources from a “people’s history” perspective, including PDFs of teaching activities that are free to download but require registration (also no-cost) on the website.
+Please note these teaching materials are NOT openly licensed.

 “Racial Equity Tools is designed to support individuals and groups working to achieve racial equity.
-This site offers tools, research, tips, curricula and ideas for people who want to increase their own understanding and to help those working toward justice at every level—in systems, organizations, communities and the culture at large.”
+It offers tools, research, tips, curricula, and ideas for people who want to increase their own understanding and to help those working toward justice at every level—in systems, organizations, communities, and the culture at large.”
 Most of the materials included at the site are freely accessibly online to users, but not all of them are openly licensed.